Alterations

 1. Maintenance: Paragraph 6.2 (a) says that "maintenance and operation of the common elements shall be the responsibility of the Association".
 This clearly grants the Association the authority to mow the lawn, repair the parking lots, paint the buildings, maintain the landscaping, etc. This is entirely separate from the Association's authority to make changes to common elements - i.e., mowing the lawn does not deviate from the developer's design and plan for Jupiter Bay.

 1. Alteration and improvement: Paragraph 6.2 (b) says that "After the completion of the improvements included in the common elements of this condominium contemplated by this Declaration, there shall be no alteration nor further improvement of the real property constituting said common elements except in the manner and on the conditions set forth in Paragraph 6.1 (c) of this Declaration of Condominium."
-In other words the developer is saying that after their job is finished and "improvements are completed", the Association is restricted from making changes.
+In other words, the developer is saying that after their job is finished and "improvements are completed", the Association is restricted from making changes.

 1. Impact on Rights of Owners: Paragraph 6.2 (b) goes on to say that "Any such alteration or improvement shall not interfere with the rights of any owner without their consent".
 Furthermore it says that "The cost of such work shall not be assessed upon the unit owner's [financial sponsor] unless the owner shall approve the alteration or improvement."
 This language most clearly requires owner participation and approval in changes to common areas.
 It belies the idea that a single vote of board members can sanction common area changes.